centic9/cover-the-world/README.md

 ## Caveats

-### Some computations are limited to UTM zone 33 by defaults
+### Some computations are limited to UTM zone 33 for 1km x 1km squares

-Currently computing largest squares/rectangles is limited to a given UTM zone, by default zone "33" is used.
-You can adjust this in `org.dstadler.ctw.utils.Constants.ZONE` and re-run to produce the proper largest squares/rectangles if you are located in another UTM zone.
+Currently, computing the largest squares is limited to a single zone of the UTM coordinate system.
+By default zone "33" is used.
+You can adjust this in `org.dstadler.ctw.utils.Constants.ZONE` and re-run to produce the proper largest squares if you are located in another UTM zone.

+This limitation does not apply for the 1mile x 1mile tiles.

-The limitation is caused by the matrix-based algorithms used for largest square and rectangle which would become larger than available memory if not constrained.
+The limitation is needed because the algorithms for computing distances would become much more complicated.

 Would be cool to get rid of this limitation, let me know via issues/PRs if you have ideas how to do a whole-world computation efficiently.